TedHusted/awake/awake.md/awake.md

 Idisi: We do not know that self-awareness is a certainty.

-Iapetus: If we tear off the bandage, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.
+Iapetus: If we just do it, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
 As Phoebe said, we need the Terrans to be our allies.
 We will need help to protect Terra from a potential Omnibot invasion.